CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 #### Interoperability Standards for CDS Integration

-The interoperability standards described in [Section 3.3.1](3_specification.html#interoperability-standards-for-cds-definition) have been used to define the CRCSM CDS in an open and shareable format.
+The interoperability standards described in <a href="3_specification.html#interoperability-standards-for-cds-definition" target="_blank">Section 3.3.1</a>
+have been used to define the CRCSM CDS in an open and shareable format.
 This section describes additional standards which aim to help support CDS integration into a health IT system.

 ##### Sustainable Medical Applications, Reusable Technologies (SMART<sup>®</sup>)

-The [Sustainable Medical Applications, Reusable Technologies](https://smarthealthit.org/) (SMART<sup>®</sup>) standard facilitates the integration of software applications, or "apps," with health IT systems.
+The <a href="https://smarthealthit.org/" target="_blank">Sustainable Medical Applications, Reusable Technologies</a> (SMART<sup>®</sup>) standard
+facilitates the integration of software applications, or "apps," with health IT systems.
 "SMART on FHIR apps," or sometimes simply "SMART apps," are software applications that securely interact with patient